Venomous snakes in Washington – What are the chances you’ll meet one?

 - Keep the patient calm.
 If they need to be moved, do so slowly and with frequent rest.

-- Try and keep the wound below heart level.
+- Try to keep the wound below heart level (lower than the chest).

 - Do not use a tourniquet.